 The primary sources of information about Sapling consensus protocol changes are:

-On testnet, Sapling had activated prior to this height, but that branch was rolled back.
-A subsequent hard fork occurred on testnet, changing the difficulty algorithm to accept "minimum-difficulty" blocks under certain conditions starting at block height 299188.
+On Testnet, Sapling had activated prior to this height, but that consensus branch was rolled back.
+A subsequent hard fork occurred on Testnet, changing the difficulty algorithm to accept "minimum-difficulty" blocks under certain conditions starting at block height 299188.

 Pre-Sapling nodes are defined as nodes advertising a protocol version less than 170007.

 Approximately three days (defined in terms of block height) before the Sapling activation height, Sapling-compatible nodes will change the behaviour of their peer connection logic in order to prefer pre-Sapling peers for eviction from the set of peer connections.